calliope-project/euro-calliope/CONTRIBUTING.md

 ## 4) Release

 Whenever you want to publish a new release of Euro-Calliope, you need to perform several manual steps.
-Be aware that you can publish a release only if you are a maintainer of the two central GitHub repositories and if you have edit access to the three Zenodo archives linked below.
+Be aware that you can publish a release only if you are a maintainer of the GitHub repository and if you have edit access to the two Zenodo archives.

 1. Branch off of `develop` into a `release-vX.Y.Z` branch and apply the following changes:
     1. Bump version to `vX.Y.Z` in the following places: